topgyalgurung/HimalayanConnectNYC/README.md

 - Phone number input masking
 - user warning system for profanity/curse words/bad input filter
   - regular expressions, machine learning, text analysis libraries
+- When approving/rejecting, option to send a message as well.
+- User editing → then go to new page.
+Website should warn user
+- Upon hovering over resource card, light up the icon on map
+- Improve separation of concern, reusable component, dont gov over 200-250 lines each file
 - Next.js:
   - all GET-requests to server component and
   - convert all to server actions for POST/PUT/DELETE
   - improve use of Suspense
   - fetch data directly on server component using prisma rather than fetch with http method
   - Caching: instead of using ```export const dynamic = "force-dynamic``` on top make it more granular and use ```cache: "no-cache" ``` with fetch. and if not changing very often statically render and use: ```next:{revalidate:3600.},``` e.g refetch every hour.
+  - follow best practice: review [All 29 Next.js Mistakes Beginners Make](https://youtu.be/5QP0mvrJkiY?si=64zvICvPg6hXxVeN), [NextJS Tutorial - All 12 Concepts You Need to Know](https://youtu.be/vwSlYG7hFk0?si=BlLwVYuc2n6666jC) etc.

 #### Nice to Haves
 1. Multilingual Support